-Viking Consortium Acquisition Limited is a private company limited by shares incorporated in England and Wales under the Companies Act.
+Cory Riverside Energy Holdings Limited is a private company limited by shares incorporated in England and Wales under the Companies Act.
 The address of the registered office is given on the contents page and the nature of the company's operations and its principal activities are set out in the strategic report.
 The financial statements have been prepared in accordance with FRS 102, the Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland.

 The preparation of financial statements in compliance with FRS 102 requires the use of certain critical accounting estimates.
-It also requires group management to exercise judgement in applying the group's accounting policies, please see note 2 for details on the significant estimates and judgements.
+It also requires management to exercise judgement in applying the company's accounting policies, significant estimates and judgements are disclosed in note 2.